 Cho before her/him/it

-Diego’s house is in front of my mom’s stand.
+Diego’s house is in front of my mom’s (market) stall.

-I showed you the thief (Lit.
-I showed the thief in front you/to your face)
+I showed you the thief.
+(Lit.: I showed the thief in front of you/to your face).

-Some verbs require an indication of how the event is acting upon its referent: In those cases chuwach refers to the surface of something, but it cannot always be translated in English:
+*Some verbs require an indication of how the event is acting upon its referent.
+In those cases chuwach refers to the surface of something, but it cannot always be translated to English:

 You came down (the surface of) the hill.

-A shortened form of chuwach (chuwa) is used together with house for home or patio.
+*The shortened forms of chuwach (chuwa/chwa/cho) are used together with ja (house) for home or patio.

 The man went home

 Remember that chi + E + wach is also used phrases with a comparative sense.
-Comparative phrases can usually be recognized by a focused element (are for third person) followed by a form of chi + E + wach as the expression introducing the comparision (see handout on adjectives)
+Comparative phrases can usually be recognized by a focused element (are for third person) followed by a form of chi + E + wach as the expression introducing the comparison (see lesson on adjectives).

 -ECH